Postmodern Urban Spaces: A City Tour

 You will gain a deeper understanding of how to read cities by their urban landscape, using Vancouver as a model.
 The concepts of postmodernity and pluralism will be given concrete form as we study the development of various urban spaces, and will enable us to gain insight into the city as a mission field.

-The charter bus will begin at Regent College at 9 am and will travel through Westside neighbourhoods to Downtown, through Gastown, the Downtown Eastside, Chinatown, Granville Island, Fairview Slopes, Shaughnessy, Oakridge, and then return to Regent at 1 pm.
+The charter bus will begin at Regent College departing at 9:30 am and will travel through Westside neighbourhoods to Downtown, through Gastown, the Downtown Eastside, Chinatown, Granville Island, Fairview Slopes, Shaughnessy, Oakridge, and then return to Regent at 1 pm.

 We asked Dr. Ley to answer a few questions about the bus tour.

 1. What can a city’s urban landscape tell us about that city's social values?

 DL: A city’s landscape is like a book.
 It can be read and interpreted to understand the story (or stories) of important values and groups in the society of the time.
 The tour aims to teach people to read the landscape, which adds to our enjoyment of urban life.

 2. Vancouver has been blamed for not doing the greatest job of preserving its heritage architecture.
 The result is a stunning postmodern cityscape, with few historical neighbourhoods.
 Do you think this is a problem?

 DL: In light of weak heritage planning, it is surprising that so much heritage still remains in old neighbourhoods we will see on the tour like the Downtown Eastside (the poorest district) and Shaughnessy (the wealthiest).

 3. One of your current projects is a comparative study of housing market bubbles in five global cities.
 Do you think we have a housing bubble in Vancouver?